Monstro33/FirstAide/frontend/public/markdown/Unconcious/UnconciousChild/rescueBreathingChild.md

 - If you’re measuring on the wrist, set two fingers between the bone and tendon over your radial artery.
 - Find the radial artery by drawing a line with your finger from below the thumb to the wrist.
 Then feel for the spot between the wrist bone and tendon for a slight pumping motion.
 - Place the flat part of your finger on the wrist or neck to get the most accurate reading.
 Avoid using your fingertips or your thumb.
-- If the child does not have a pulse, GO TO
+- If the child does not have a pulse:

 [Go to CPR](/instructions/3/2/8)